-- Four Points by Sheraton Halifax – 1496 Hollis Street Halifax, Nova Scotia B3J 3Z1
+A small number of rooms remain at the Four Points as of 04/15.
+1496 Hollis Street Halifax, Nova Scotia B3J 3Z1

 The Canadian Centre for Applied Research in Cancer Control (ARCC) is pleased to announce that its 8th annual conference, ARCC 2019, will take place from May 27th to 28th at the Halifax Convention Centre in Halifax, Nova Scotia.
 The objective of this conference is to bridge a connection between researchers and decision-makers, using health economics, services, policy and ethics research to improve cancer control and the delivery of cancer care.